 What role does it play in the functioning of your body?

-A nutrient which can be generally discovered in food products and is crucial for the maintenance of your strong bones and overall health of your body, vitamin D can help you absorb calcium (from your food and other supplements), which as you may know is the main building block of your skeletal system and your bones.
+Vitamin D is a nutrient which are available in food products and is crucial for the maintenance of your strong bones and overall health of your body.
+Vitamin D can help the body to absorb calcium (from food and other supplements), which is the main building block for the skeletal system and bones health.

-Not only this but the presence of vitamin D is important for the functioning of your body as it is with the help of this vitamin that nerves can carry messages to the brain from other body parts, muscles can move and the immune system can be powered up enough to combat the invading viruses and bacteria.
-Due to its importance, almost all the cells in your body contain vitamin D at all times.
+In addition, the presence of vitamin D is important for the function of the body as it helps nerves carry messages from the brain to other body parts and muscles.
+Vitamin D plays a role in aiding the immune system to combat the invading viruses and bacterias.
+Due to its importance, almost all the cells in your body contain vitamin D.

-Vitamin D and calcium combine to help aged people fight osteoporosis.
-Those people whose bodies are deficient in vitamin D have a tendency of developing thin, brittle and soft bones through a medical condition named osteomalacia in adults and rickets in children and small babies.
+Vitamin D and calcium can combine to help older ones, who have a tendency of developing thin, brittle and soft bones ,through a medical condition known as osteomalacia in adults and rickets in children and small babies, to develop stronger bones.

 Reference: U.S. Department of Health & Human Services National Institutes of Health – Vitamin D

 Mushrooms are the only vegetable that contains vitamin D, naturally.